Day 1 : Finding Center

 On exhale, squeeze the muscles of your face together, like you've just tasted something bitter.

 On inhale, relax your face as completely as you can.
+Toward the end of the exhale, open your face:

-- pull your ears back, raise your eyebrows, slowly lower your jaw & widen your mouth.
+– Pull your ears back, raise your eyebrows, slowly lower your jaw & widen your mouth.

 Are they still resting on the keyboard after all that?
+How far apart do they feel?

-Can you gently bring them together, without disturbing your posture, perhaps by simply allowing the forearms to rotate towards the center?
+Can you gently bring them together, without disturbing your posture — perhaps by simply allowing the forearms to rotate towards the center?

-Congratulations!!
+Congratulations!
 You have discovered the exact center of the piano.

 For this it is best to close your eyes.